 Keeping America Safe

 Emergency responders continue to train and prepare for the possibility of future attacks.
-Learn how you can prepare for a disaster or emergency.
+Learn how you can prepare for a disaster or emergency, or learn more about the National Terrorism Advisory System.
 You may also review the U.S. Department of Homeland Security's progress report of the 9/11 Commission recommendations.

 The U.S. State Department recommends that U.S. citizens abroad enroll in the Smart Travelers Enrollment Program.